farkasbazsi/plain_PHP_API_SolutionMAIN/README.md

 * For route "users" index.php, UserController.php and UserGateway.php are needed.

-* For route "parcels" index.php, ParcelController.php and ParcelGateway.php are needed, as well as the User files mentioned above, as the parcel data contains the user's id and is needed for responses.
+* For route "parcels" index.php, ParcelController.php and ParcelGateway.php are needed, as well as the User files mentioned above, as the parcel data contains the user's id which is needed for responses.

 **user data:**